 Baby sea lions are often called “puppies in wetsuits” and the nickname couldn’t be more apropos.
 They radiate excitement, curiosity, and so much playful energy, being near them is like being struck by a bolt of joyous lightning.

-We arrived 30 minutes ago aboard our skiff from the Safari Endeavor, the small expedition cruise ship sailing us around the Sea of Cortez.
+We arrived 30 minutes ago aboard our skiff from the Safari Endeavor, the small expedition cruise ship we’re sailing around the Sea of Cortez.

 Are Sea Lions Dangerous?

-Sarah, our guide, told us we’d have an hour to swim with the sea lions.
+Sarah, our guide, told us we’d have an hour to swim.
 More than that and the chilly water (even though we were wearing wetsuits) would likely drive us back to the skiff anyway.